Introduction

 Common Mistakes in Cement Estimation

-Many house owners make mistakes while estimating cement requirements during construction.
-These mistakes can increase project costs and delay construction work.
+Many house owners make mistakes while estimating the cement required for construction.
+These errors can increase project costs and sometimes delay the construction process.

 Some common mistakes include: